-Does the Model 3 Have a HEPA Filter?
+Does the Tesla Model 3 Have a HEPA Filter?

-Only the Model X and S have the option for the HEPA filter.
+Only the Tesla Model X and S have the option for the HEPA filter.
 The filter is so big, it would not fit in the Model 3.
-Here’s a photo of Elon Musk holding the giant HEPA filter vs a normal car filter:
+Here’s a photo of CEO Elon Musk holding the giant HEPA filter vs a normal car filter:

-According to a recent tweet my Elon in regards to the Model 3’s air filter:
+According to a recent tweet by Elon Musk in regards to the Model 3’s air filter:

 Good, but not hospital grade.
 S & X were designed to be proof against an actual bioweapon attack.
 Requires a giant filter with separate acid & alkaline gas neutralization layers.
 Not enough room in Model 3.

 — Elon Musk (@elonmusk) November 10, 2018

-Here is a video showing a Model 3 owner testing the recirculation mode.
+Here is a video showing a Tesla Model 3 owner testing the recirculation mode.
 After about 10 minutes of being on recirculation, the air is as clean as using a HEPA filter.
 Quite impressive!

 Tesla HEPA Filter Tests & Measurement Values

-Tesla tested the HEPA filter Bioweapon Defense Mode by putting a Model X into a giant bubble and testing PM 2.5 (fine particles – the most dangerous type of air pollution) inside the vehicle.
-Note that Air Quality Index (AQI) is a different, but related measurement to PM 2.5.
-For more information on AQI and PM 2.5 levels, see this Wikipedia article.
+Tesla tested the HEPA filter Bioweapon Defense Mode by putting a Model X into a large bubble and testing PM 2.5 (fine particulate matter – the most dangerous type of air pollution) inside the vehicle.
+Note that Air Quality Index (AQI) is a different, but related measurement to PM2.5 levels.
+For more information on AQI and PM2.5 levels, see this Wikipedia article.
 Here’s how the testing setup looked:

 Normally the PM 2.5 level for good quality air, according to the EPA, is below 12 µg/m3.
 Above 150 µg/m3 is considered unhealthy.
-For reference, the air in Bejing averages around 56 µg/m3 and 20 µg/m3 in Los Angeles.
+For reference, the air in Beijing averages around 56 µg/m3 and 20 µg/m3 in Los Angeles.
 For this test, Tesla pumped particles at 1000 µg/m3 (very dangerous levels) to see how effective the HEPA filtration system in the Model X could be.
 Within two minutes in Bioweapon mode, it was able to bring PM 2.5 levels to almost undetectable levels.

 How to Use Bioweapon Defense Mode